Alby-Shinoj7/server-analyser/README.md

 ### Adding a New Log Source
 - Send logs via TCP or UDP port **514** to the host running syslog-ng.
+- For encrypted transport, send logs via TCP port **6514** using TLS.
 - Alternatively mount additional log files inside the syslog-ng container by editing `docker-compose.yml`.

 ### Customising Alert Rules